 How much testosterone do you need?

-Testosterone is a steroid hormone that is present in the bodies of both men and women.
+Testosterone (T) is a steroid hormone that is present in the bodies of both men and women.
 A man’s T levels are highest in his late 30s, after which they then decrease by 1-2% each year.
-Testosterone exists at much lower amounts in women.
+Testosterone is present at much lower amounts in women.

 While testosterone levels vary depending on age, sex, and fitness, these are general guidelines: